Parenting Family Pets

 It typically takes 3 days for a shelter animal to decompress when brought to a new home.
 It take 3 weeks to learn your new routine.
 It takes 3 months to feel at home.
 Adjusting takes time, be patient, and remember every animal and situation is different.

-About the Author
+About The Author

-Allison Kenney is our CSR Enigmatic Entity (AKA Customer Service Representative), she has been taking care of customers with care, compassion, and a listening ear since 2021.
+Allison Kenney, our CSR Enigmatic Entity (AKA Customer Service Representative), has been taking care of customers with care, compassion, and a listening ear since 2021.
 Allison is a ‘happiness hero’ and always takes the best care of our customers.
 She describes herself as a fun-loving, kind, compassionate boy mom who loves to read and go on adventures.
 Her favorite herb is Lavender, and she proudly recommends SereniZen® (formerly Anxiety Free) and SinusClear®.